GuyFromHere/php-mvc/README.md

 # Installation

-Clone the repo in to the htdocs folder of your web server.
+Clone the repo in to the htdocs folder of your web server (i.e. htdocs/php-mvc ).

+If you put the files in the htdocs folder make sure to remove references to the ROOT variable in your paths.

+For instance, in includes/menu.inc.php you'll want to remove /<?php echo ROOT ?> from the links.

 Run the seed.sql script to build the tables and populate a sample article.